JINHUILYU/DSVA-Framework/README.md

 ## � Error Analyst Function

-The `_analyze_verification_failure()` function serves as an intelligent error analyst that diagnoses why MTL formula verification failed and provides targeted feedback for improvement.
+The `_analyze_verification_failure()` function serves as an intelligent error analyst that diagnoses why LTL formula verification failed and provides targeted feedback for improvement.

 ### How It Works